 Physical Recovery from C-Section

-Do you long for an invisible scar, smooth belly, and flatter stomach with no “c-section shelf”?
+Do you long for a more subtle scar, smooth belly, and flatter stomach with no “c-section shelf”?

 You’re not vain.
 These qualities can be a reflection of optimal health.

 Most doctors don’t inform us about the physical impact of cesarean birth.
-And although cesarean surgery is the most common surgery in the US and Canada, it’s the only one that isn’t accompanied by a rehabilitation plan.
+Although cesarean surgery is the most common surgery in the US and Canada, it’s the only surgery that isn’t accompanied by some type of rehabilitation plan.

-What are some common physical impacts of cesarean surgery?
+What are common physical impacts of cesarean surgery?

-• Chronic pain in hips, lower back, and pelvis (often caused by scar tissue)
+Chronic pain in hips, lower back, and pelvis is extremely common for c-section moms, this pain is often caused by scar tissue and adhesions.

-While your OB might not offer any guidance beyond your 6 week appointment, there are some incredible Physical Therapists, massage therapists, and fitness trainers around the globe offering in-person and internet-based cesarean recovery support.
-Many of them are cesarean mothers who have first-hand experience with healing.
+Luckily, there are some incredible Physical Therapists, massage therapists, and fitness trainers around the globe offering in-person and web-based physical c-section recovery — and many are cesarean mothers who have first-hand experience with their own healing.

-For most bodies, recovery after a cesarean will require a combination of scar massage, special exercise, and patience.
+For most bodies, cesarean physical recovery will require a combination of time, scar massage, special exercise, commitment, and patience.

 Me and my daughter at 6 months postpartum.